davidjahn/pcc-learning-name/pcc-hello-world-example/README.md

 ## Run the App

-There are two options for running the app: locally and with PCC in a PCF environment.
+There are two options for running the app: locally with Apache Geode, and with PCC in a Pivotal Cloud Foundry (PCF) environment.

 #### Run the App Locally with Apache Geode

 To run the app locally, follow these steps:

-1. Acquire and build or install Apache Geode (https://geode.apache.org/) in order to use gfsh.
+1. Acquire and build or install [Apache Geode](https://geode.apache.org/) in order to use gfsh.

 2. Run gfsh.